Want to shred lettuce like a pro? It’s easier than you might think.

 2. Sliver With a Box Grater

-• Cut the lettuce head in half, and then into quarters.
+Cut the lettuce head in half and then into quarters using a sharp kitchen knife.

-• Make sure the lettuce is completely dry before shredding with the grater.
+Dry the lettuce before shredding with the grater.

-• Hold the grater over a large bowl or cutting board secured to the counter.
+Hold the grater over a large bowl or cutting board secured to the counter.
+Alternatively, place the grater directly inside a large glass bowl.

-• Rub the lettuce downward against the grater, using a gentle but firm pressure.
+Rub the cut side of the lettuce quarters downward against the grater, using a gentle but firm pressure.
+Continue the motion until almost all the lettuce is shredded.

 3. Shred With a Food Processor

-• Place the shredding blade face up onto the adapter, and close the lid.
+Place the shredding blade face up onto the adapter, and close the lid.
+The s-blade can chop up the lettuce, but it won't cut it into uniform pieces like the shredding blade will.

-• As the lettuce moves into the feed tube, turn the processor on, and run at low speed.
+Turn the processor on as the lettuce moves into the feed tube, and run at a low speed until fully shredded.

 5 Tasty Recipes With Shredded Lettuce